genomegraph/vg_reverse_lookup/reverse_lookup_vg_for_v1.9_en.md

 # When memory consumption is too large,
 vg prune graph.vg > prune.vg # Firstly simplifying the graph
-vg index -g index.gcsa -k 16 -b . prune.vg # The foregoing commnad can be executed with less memory rm prune.vg
+vg index -g index.gcsa -k 16 -b . prune.vg # Then the foregoing commnad can be executed with less memory rm prune.vg
 ```